kmonticolo/ansible-vtsi/README.md

 ```
 telnet localhost 8021
 ```
-The expected response is 220 Service ready for new user.
+The expected response is `220 Service ready for new user`.

 License
 -------